sam-uit/citd_scraper/README.md

     -   View details and download attachments.
     -   **Tagging**: Add or edit tags for any announcement.
 Tags are saved locally.

+## Known Issues

+-   **Asset Downloading**: The CITD website uses strict Cloudflare protection which may block automated downloads of attached files (PDF/Doc), resulting in 403 Forbidden errors.
+The scraper will attempt to download them, but if blocked, the files will not be saved locally.
+You can still access the files via the links in the generated Markdown content.

 ## Project Structure

 -   `scraper.py`: Main scraping script.